Geology of the Northland Region: Uplift

 By middle Miocene, Northland was uplifted above sea level, with a slight westward tilt, exposing basement rocks on the eastern side, and resulting in a tendency for rivers to flow in a westerly direction.

 Recent basaltic volcanism

 Intra-plate basaltic volcanism has occurred in Northland from late Miocene to Quaternary times.
-The Kerikeri volcanic group covered the area from Kaikohe, Kerikeri, to Whangarei.
+The Kerikeri volcanic group covered the area from Kaikohe, Kerikeri, to Whangārei.
 Activity began about 9 Ma, and the youngest cones are probably only tens of thousands of years old.

 Little Barrier Island is the emergent part of a large dacitic-rhyodacitic stratovolcano, formed through two eruptive periods (3 Ma, and 1.6–1.2 Ma).

 Coastal dunes

 The coastal barriers north and south of the entry to the Kaipara Harbour, are essentially consolidated sand dunes, built up over the last few million years.
 Similar dunes have formed in the north from Ahipara to Cape Reinga, connecting what used to be isolated islands to the rest of the North Island, thus creating a large tombolo.
 Sand on the eastern coast tends to be more pure quartz, and appears white.